 Liabilities in box 3 include: Consumer loans and mortgage bonds taken out to finance a second house.
-Per person, the first € 3,200 (2022) of the average debt is not deductible from the assets.
+Per person, the first € 3,400 (2023) of the average debt is not deductible from the assets.

 Since 2017 to determine the taxable income in box 3 a lump sum asset mix has been assumed on the assumption that the capital partly consists of savings and partly of investments.
 The income is calculated on the basis of a lump sum yield that increases progressively according to 3 (asset) tranches (see below).
 Inherent in the lump sum asset mix and the gradual tariff setting linked to this for the taxpayer with a relatively large proportion of savings (with a negligible yield) the actual yield obtained exceeds the effective tax.
-At the end of 2021 the highest tax court (Supreme Court) ruled for 2017 and 2018 that the box 3 tax in its current set-up contradicts the European Convention on Human Rights (ECHR).
+At the end of 2021 the highest tax court (Supreme Court) ruled that in a number of cases the box 3 tax in its current set-up contradicts the European Convention on Human Rights (ECHR).
 The tax must be in line with the actual yield obtained.
 The result is a lack of clarity about the effects of the ruling for the box 3 tax as now included in the law.
-A revision of the ruling (whether or not with retroactive effect) is expected in the course of 2022.
-For the sake of completenesss, the ruling still included in the law is summarised briefly below (with the 2022 rates).
+For the years 2017 to 2020 a compensation system has been introduced based on a new calculation method that will be included in the law from 2023.
+This new calculation method takes the actual level of savings, other investments and debts as a basis.
+A fixed return is, however, still calculated for each asset category.